hack3rs.ca network-security

 global-security-conferences-calendar.md

-Month labels reflect recurring conference timing patterns.
-Always confirm exact dates on the official site before travel.
+Month labels are recurring patterns, not confirmed dates.
+Always verify on the official site before travel.

 open /security-conferences Browse the full conference calendar by recurring month and region